 A comment is a note to yourself written in WPL syntax and included in a program.
 Comments, like labels, are things you haven't had any use for before.
 They're special statements that Apple Writer ignores when it executes your WPL program.
 Comments are there for the sole purpose of helping you to remember how your program works.
 Then if you haven't looked at the program for six months you can read the comments to see what it does.
-The following statement is a comment:
+The following statement is a comment; note that a comment always begins with a P followed by a space.